-AMT 101 Electrical Theory
+AMT 100 Electrical Theory

 This course is designed to cover the fundamentals of electricity and basic physics.
-Students learn how to measure capacitance and inductance, calculate, and measure electrical power, and measure voltage, current, resistance, continuity, and leakage.
+Students learn how to measure capacitance and inductance, calculate and measure electrical power, and measure voltage, current, resistance, continuity, and leakage.
 Emphasis is placed on how to read and interpret electrical circuit diagrams and how to inspect and service batteries.
 Students are introduced to the principles of simple machines including sound, fluid, and heat dynamics, basic aerodynamics, aircraft structures, and theory of flight.
+A review of the basic operations in arithmetic as they are applied routinely in aircraft maintenance is also covered.

-AMT 106 Electrical Theory
+AMT 102 Electrical Theory

 This course is designed to cover the fundamentals of electricity and basic physics.
-Students learn how to measure capacitance and inductance, calculate, and measure electrical power, and measure voltage, current, resistance, continuity, and leakage.
+Students learn how to measure capacitance and inductance, calculate and measure electrical power, and measure voltage, current, resistance, continuity, and leakage.
 Emphasis is placed on how to read and interpret electrical circuit diagrams and how to inspect and service batteries.
 Students are introduced to the principles of simple machines including sound, fluid, and heat dynamics, basic aerodynamics, aircraft structures, and theory of flight.